alcasinoroyale/alcasinoroyale.github.io/_posts/2019-12-15-working_with_angular_and_typescript.markdown

 }
 ```

-The component has a template where the date will be displayed with today as the variable inside an h3 heading.
-Now if you wanted this specific date to be part of the header, you can go to the header's html file and write `<date-display></date-display>` which will appear on each page that you have implemented the header.
+The component will have a template where the date will be displayed with today as the variable inside the div and heading such as `{{ today || date }}` Now if you wanted this specific date to be part of the header, you can go to the header's html file and write `<date-display></date-display>` which will appear on each page that you have implemented the header.